soroorgh93/sfo-airport-lakehouse/README.md

 4. Optionally, run the CouchDB script to write/read a subset of passenger data as JSON.
 5. Use the analytics notebook to reproduce the charts in the report (airline mix, terminal load, passengers per landing, fleet mix).

-## License

-For course use only (DATA 226, San José State University).